Boston University School of Dental Medicine

-The Boston University Henry M. Goldman School of Dental Medicine is the dental school of Boston University.
+The Boston University Henry M. Goldman School of Dental Medicine (BU Dental) is the dental school of Boston University.
 Its curriculum is based on the Applied Professional Experience (APEX) Program, which gives students practical experience at a dental practice as part of clinical training.
 The School has about 800 students in predoctoral and postdoctoral programs.

-The School can trace its origins to 1958 when the Boston University Medical School started a Department of Stomatology to provide postdoctoral education in dentistry.
+The School can trace its origins to 1958 when the Boston University School of Medicine started a Department of Stomatology to provide postdoctoral education in dentistry.
 At that time, the institution was the only one in the country devoted solely to specialty education in dentistry.
 In 1963, it became Boston University School of Graduate Dentistry under the leadership of Dean Henry M. Goldman.
 In 1970, the School moved to 100 East Newton Street.
 In 1972, the School included a predoctoral program leading to a DMD degree.
 In September 2021, the School completed a three-year expansion/renovation project at an approximate $115 million cost.